AdamSiekierski/AdamSiekierski/README.md

 ## Hi there 👋

 My name is Adam and I'm a young hobbyist full-stack developer.
 I'm a big fan of JavaScript, Node.js, React and Vue.js.
-I also have some experience with React Native.
+I love creating useful apps using the latest technologies - my main focuses are frontend with React and Vue, mobile apps with Swift and React Native.
+I'm also learning backend - I have some experience with Node.js (Express and Nest.js) and I love checking out new technologies like Golang and .NET Core.

 After hours, with my friend [Artur](https://github.com/datejer), I create [Require Podcast](https://require.podcast.gq) - polish podcast about webdevelopment.